fa-fifi/keycloak_wrapper/README.md

 };
 ```

-You can refer to the [example](https://pub.dev/packages/keycloak_wrapper/example) to see how this plugin works inside a real-life app.
+You can refer to the [example](https://pub.dev/packages/keycloak_wrapper/example) to see how this package works inside a real-life app.

 ## Contributing